We are over-the-moon about all of our sponsors this year! Here they are in no particular order…

 Meet our team of chef-volunteers for our 2014 Camp Sunshine trip!

-Shin Kim teaches recreational Korean cooking classes and works for the catering company Abigail Kirsch in New York City.
+Shin Kim (Co-leader/Curriculum Coordinator) is passionate about spreading the word about the deliciousness of Korean cuisine and teaches recreational Korean cooking classes throughout the New York City area via her company, Banchan Stories.
 In her spare time Shin translates Korean TV shows.
 She has starred in her own online cooking show “Cooking with Shin” that highlights dishes featured in those shows.

-This year we have been lucky to have a wonderfully supportive team of Corporate Sponsors to help fund our 2014 outreach trip to Camp Sunshine.
+Once again, we consider ourselves fortunate to have a wonderfully supportive team of Corporate Sponsors to help fund our 2015 outreach trip to Camp Sunshine.
 We are incredibly thankful for their generous contributions.
-So if you are looking for chef clothing or cooking utensils, coffee or Korean foods, or even a culinary school, please look no further than this amazing group of donors:
+So if you are looking for chef clothing or a cooking school, Korean foods, or even a car, please look no further than this amazing group of donors:

 Warriors in Pink powered by Ford

-2014 marks Ford Motor Company’s 20th year in the fight against breast cancer.
-In honor of this benchmark, Aimee Bariteau, our fearless 2014 Trip Leader, was chosen as a Ford Model of Courage.
-We cannot think of a better choice!
-In her role, she was able to engage Warriors in Pink to be a major contributor to our Camp Sunshine programming.
-Not only are they making a generous donation but they are donating hats, t-shirts, bandanas and aprons to hand out to volunteers and campers.
-Ford has donated over $125 million towards the fight against breast cancer and those championing the cause.
-We are honored to be a part of their mission for 2014.
-For your chance to win the most awesome Ford Fusion ever, click on over to Warriors in Pink and join the conversation.
+Aimee Bariteau, our fearless 2015 Trip Leader,continues to fill her role as a Ford Model of Courage.
+We cannot think of a better choice, and HuffPo clearly agrees!
+This year the Warriors in Pink program powered by Ford is making a generous donation and donating hats, t-shirts, bandanas and aprons to hand out to volunteers and campers.
+Ford has donated over $128 million towards the fight against breast cancer and those championing the cause.
+We are honored to once again be a part of their mission for 2015.

 The International Culinary Center

 The ICC has been a faithful backer of CulinaryCorps since its inception and this year is no different.
-It is, however, even better!
-ICC is generously sponsoring our Top Chef Sunshine competition and sending along an expert judge, Amanda Cann, to weigh-in on the final dishes.
+ICC is yet again generously sponsoring our Top Chef Sunshine competition and sending along an expert judge, Amanda Cann, to weigh-in on the final dishes.
 We are excited to be honoring a loved one close to the ICC family as part of this event by adding Swedish Fish to the brown bag of secret ingredients.